Abhishek-1310/data_science_lab/README.md

 8:- oops theorytical question the oop's programing question

-9:-files:- learn how to read the file, how to write the file, read(), readline(), write(), writeline()
+9:- files:- learn how to read the file, how to write the file, read(), readline(), write(), writeline()

-10:-we have learn exception handling and how to create custom exception in python
+10:- we have learn exception handling and how to create custom exception in python

 11:- some exception handling theoretical questions

 12:- Multithreading, learned how to run multi threads at once in one program

+13:- SQL_Databases:= learn how to make databases connection and import library and execute query